Mahdi-Devm/Tarkhineh/README.md

 - **React Query** 🔄: For managing server state and data fetching.
 - **Redux** 🔄: A predictable state container for JavaScript apps, used to manage and centralize application state.
 - **React Toastify** 🔔: A library for displaying notifications in React apps, with easy-to-use toast messages.
+- **TypeScript** 📝: A statically typed superset of JavaScript that helps to catch errors early during development.

+## Note

+This section is currently being updated.
+Please check back later for the most up-to-date information on the technologies and features used in this project.
+Thank you for your patience!

 ## Features